boul2gom/boul2gom/README.md

 # 📚 About me

 I love programming, but also learning new technologies, languages, etc. I always try to learn new things, so I'm open to new ideas and projects, and above all to difficult challenges.<br>
-I started programming actively in 2019, with a lot of Minecraft projects, but I also did some other projects, such as Discord bots, simple websites, etc.<br>
+I started programming actively in 2019, with a lot of Minecraft-related projects, but I also did some other projects, such as bots, websites, anti-cheats, orchestration systems, etc.
-The JetBrains IDEs are my best friends, I use them every day.
-I also use Visual Studio Code, but I don't like it as much as CLion or IntelliJ IDEA.

 # 📫 Contact
 - 📭 Discord: `boul2gom#6086`
-- ✉️Email: `contact@boul2gom.fr`
+- ✉️ Email: `contact@boul2gom.com`

 # 💻 Technologies